-The important Virtual Society? program (1997-2002) marked another turning point in Internet research, debunking the myth of cyberspace's transformative capacities through multiple empirical studies about Internet users.
+The important Virtual Society? program (1997-2002) marked another turning point in Internet research, with its debunking of the transformative capacities of cyberspace through multiple empirical studies about Internet users.
 The program ultimately formulated five 'rules of virtuality'.
-5 In what is now the classic digital divide critique, researchers argued that the use of new media is based on one's situation (access issues), and the fears and risks are unequally divided (skills issues).
+In what is now the classic digital divide critique, researchers argued that the use of new media is based on one's situation (access issues), and the fears and risks are unequally divided (skills issues).
 With respect to the relationship between the real and the virtual, virtual interactions supplement rather than substitute for the 'real,' and stimulate more real interaction, as opposed to isolation and desolation.
-Finally, the research found that identities are grounded in both the online as well as the offline.
-Significantly, the program settled on approaches subsequently characterized as virtual methods, with an instrumentarium for studying users.
-Surveys, interviews, observation and participant-observation became the preferred methods of inquiry.
+Finally, the research found that identities are grounded in both the online as well as the off-line.
+Significantly, the program settled on approaches that have been characterized as virtual methods, with an instrumentarium for studying users.
+Surveys, interviews, observation and participantobservation became the preferred methods of inquiry.
 In the humanities, subsequent user studies - concentrating on the amateur, the fan, and the 'produser' - also are grappling with the real and virtual divide, seeking to demonstrate and critique the reputational status of online culture.
-6 The argument advanced here is that virtual methods and user studies in the social sciences and the humanities have shifted the attention away from the data of the medium, and the opportunities for study of far more than online culture.
+The argument put forward here is that virtual methods and user studies in the social sciences and the humanities have shifted the attention away from the data of the medium, and the opportunities for study of far more than online culture.

-How may one rethink user studies with data (routinely) collected by software?
-User studies to date have relied on accounts favoring observation, interviews and surveys, owing, in one reading, to the difference in armatures between social scientific and humanities computing, on the one hand, and the large commercial companies, with their remarkable data collection achievements, on the other.
-In a sense, Google, Amazon and many other dominant Web devices are already conducting user studies, however infrequently the term is used.
+How may one rethink user studies with data that are (routinely) collected by software?
+User studies to date have relied on accounts that privilege observation, interviews and surveys, owing, in one reading, to the difference in armatures between social scientific and humanities computing, on the one hand, and the large commercial companies, with their remarkable data collection achievements, on the other.
+In a sense, Google, Amazon and many other dominant Web devices are already conducting user studies, however much the term is not used.
 User inputs (preferences, search history, purchase history, location) are captured and analyzed so as to tailor results.
-Taking a lead from such work, new media theorist Lev Manovich has called for a methodological turn in Internet research, at least in the sense of data collection.
-With 'cultural analytics,' named after Google Analytics, the proposal is to build massive collection, storage and analytical facilities for humanities computing.
-One distinguishing feature of the methodological turn is its marked departure from the reliance on (negotiated) access to commercial data sets, e.g. AOL's set of users' search engine queries, Linden Lab's set of the activities of millions of users in Second Life, or Sony's for Everquest, however valuable the findings have been.8
+Taking a lead from such work, the new media theorist, Lev Manovich, has called for a methodological turn in Internet research, at least in the sense of data collection.
+With "cultural analytics," named after Google Analytics, the proposal is to build massive collection, storage and analytical facilities for humanities computing.
+One manner to describe the methodological turn is its marked departure from the reliance on (negotiated) access to commercial data sets, e.g., AOL's set of users' search engine queries, Linden Lab's set of the activities of millions of users in Second Life or Sony's for Everquest,